Hsn723/postfix_exporter/README.md

 log entries, using regular expression matching.
 The log entries are retrieved from the systemd journal, the Docker logs, or from a log file.

+The last version of this exporter that supports the EOL Postfix 2.x is 0.14.0.

 ## Options

 These options can be used when starting the `postfix_exporter`